adambiltcliffe/codex/readme.md

 Choice of order when adding triggers to queue
-Passive effects on units that modify their own/others' stats and add abilities Frenzy, haste, flying, anti-air, invisible, healing, resist Patrol zone with taunt for squad leader and bonus for elite and scavenger Spell casting
+Passive effects on units that modify their own/others' stats and add abilities Frenzy, haste, flying, anti-air, invisible, healing, resist Patrol zone with taunt for squad leader and bonus for elite, scavenger and technician Spell casting
 Flagbearer ability
 +1/+1 and -1/-1 runes